tomkerkhove/promitor/docs/deployment/resource-discovery/index.md

 Here is an overview of how you can deploy Promitor Resource Discovery on your infrastructure, we support both Linux and Windows.

+You can learn more about our Helm chart on [artifacthub.io](https://artifacthub.io/packages/helm/promitor/promitor-agent-resource-discovery).

 ## Docker

 ```shell